towsif45/sust-cse-society-final/README.md

-# Sust Cse Society
+# Sust CSE Society

-A Social media for an organization.
+A social media for an organization.

 ## Key Features